theronhitchman/euclidean-geometry/class/index.md

 > **Challenge W: (Nieman)** Given a circle \\(\mathcal{C}\\) and a point X not lying on
 > \\(\mathcal{C}\\), construct a circle \\(\mathcal{D}\\) centered at X and tangent to
 > \\(\mathcal{C}\\).

+#### December 5

+> ** Question X: (Nieman) What proportion of the content of the isosceles right
+> triangle is covered by the inscribed square with a side lying along the hypotenuse?